Chart Color Schemes

 Oonoonba has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Kirwan Health Campus Expansion, and Fairfield Business Precinct.
-Below is a list detailing those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 10 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge (Idalia) Upgrade, Kirwan Health Campus Expansion, and Fairfield Business Precinct, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.